Switzerland’s Classic Trains

 Day at leisure in Lugano.
 Suggested excursion: Mt.
 Generoso cogwheel railway for views of the whole Canton Ticino below (steam train available on select Sundays); stop off at Melide and visit the Swiss Miniatur—where 127 miniature Swiss buildings are on display, along with over two miles of railway track and model trains, funiculars and cable railways (all built on site).
 Model railroaders will also want to visit the Baumgartner Model Railway Gallery in Mendrisio, displaying thousands of model trains from all over the world.

-Day 8: Bernina Express
+Part II: Day 8: Bernina Express

 (Return to Zurich for flight home if taking Part I only.)
 Travel to Tirano via postal bus winding along lakes and through small Italian villages.
 Board Bernina Express, celebrating its 100th anniversary and now an UNESCO World Heritage site, for an unforgettable trip to Chur.
 Along the four-hour trip, you’ll cross 196 bridges and travel through 55 tunnels.
 In addition to the spectacular glacier and forest scenery, highlights include the famed Circular Viaduct of Brusio and Landwasser Viaduct.
 Overnight Chur.